SCPSharp/scp-sharp/README.md

 ### Wiki

-Yeah, every can create an account and do edits directly on our [wiki](https://scpsharp.miraheze.org/wiki/Main_Page).
+Yeah, everyone can create an account and do edits directly on our [wiki](https://scpsharp.miraheze.org/wiki/Main_Page).

 ## License